w3c/wai-curricula/content/designer/information-design.md

 * create designs that support additional ways to convey information presented in text, such as required form fields, using icons, shapes, and colors
 * create designs that support mechanisms to identify specific definitions of words and meaning of phrases, such as professional terms, idioms, and jargon
 * create designs that support mechanisms to identify the expanded form or meaning of acronyms and abbreviations
-* create designs that support alternatives to text that require reading ability more advanced than the lower secondary education level
+* create designs with clear language and easy-to-read content wherever possible
-* describe related requirements for developers to make language of page and language of parts programmatically determined
+* describe related requirements for developers to make language programmatically determined
-* describe related requirements for content authors to provide texts that do not require reading ability more advanced than the lower secondary education level
+* describe related requirements for content authors to provide clear language and easy-to-read texts whenever possible

 #### Teaching Ideas for Topic